 Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The ratings of securities by nationally recognized agencies are designed to give an indication of credit risk.
-At September 30, 2019, investments were included in an external local governmental investment pool, certificates of deposit, and mutual funds with a rating from Standard and Poor's in compliance with the District's investment policy, if rated.
+At September 30, 2022, investments were included in an external local governmental investment pool, certificates of deposit, money market funds, and mutual funds with a rating from Standard and Poor's in compliance with the District's investment policy, if rated.

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of the District's investment in a single issuer.
-At September 30, 2019, investments were included in an external local governmental investment pool, certificates of deposit, and mutual funds.
+At September 30, 2022, investments were included in an external local governmental investment pool, certificates of deposit, money market funds, and mutual funds.

 Interest Rate Risk - The District considers the holdings in the external local governmental investment pool to have a one day weighted average maturity due to the fact that the share position can usually be redeemed each day at the discretion of the shareholders, unless there has been a significant change in value.
-At September 30, 2019, investments were included in external local government investment pools and mutual funds which have a weighted average maturity of one day.
+At September 30, 2022, investments were included in external local government investment pools, money market funds, and mutual funds which have a weighted average maturity of one day.

-4. GRANT RECEIVABLES
+4. Capital Assets